 Nuclear Data Covariance

-Covariance arises in nuclear related experiments when one process impacts another or the nuclear data measurement energy ranges are correlated.
+Covariance arises in nuclear related experiments when one process affects another or the nuclear data measurement energy ranges are correlated.
 Unfortunately, nuclear data covariance analysis is not standard to experimental analysis.
 Often er- rors are attributed to model fidelity, measurement, or setup problems when nuclear data covariance may have been the root cause [54].
 In many nuclear decay processes, the correlation between decays is unity because the decays happen in a series.
 How- ever, covariance can occur if there is branching from a radioactive state.
 Covariance is defined with the expectation values, (X), and mean value (µ) providing for the covariance between variables X and Y as

 cov(X, Y ) = (XY ) − µX µY , (5)